-- 11. Where a court imposes a disqualification the court must impose: - (1) an "extension period" on the disqualification in respect of any time that D is to be in custody for the same offence (usually one half of the sentence): RTOA s.35A/SA 2020 s.166; - (2) an "adjustment" to the length of the disqualification to reflect imprisonment imposed on the same occasion for a different offence, or where the defendant is already serving a custodial sentence (again, usually one half of the relevant sentence): RTOA s.35B / SA 2020 s.167.
+- 11. Where a court imposes a disqualification, the court must impose: - an "extension period" on the disqualification in respect of any time that D is to be in custody for the same offence (one half or two-thirds of the sentence as appropriate): s.35A RTOA/s.166 SA 2020; - (2) an "adjustment" to the length of the disqualification to reflect imprisonment imposed on the same occasion for a different offence, or where the defendant is already serving a custodial sentence (again, one half or two-thirds of the relevant sentence as appropriate): s.35B RTOA/s.167 SA 2020. - 12.
+The Court of Appeal offered a step-by-step guide to imposing disqualification in conjunction with a custodial sentence (or sentences) in Needham:82 - Step 1 Does the court intend to impose a "discretionary" disqualification under s.34 or s.35 for any offence? - Yes go to Step 2.